msyamkumar/cs220-f21-projects/p10/README.md

 #### #Q20: What are the first 20 tweets present in all the files in the `full_data` directory and the `sample_data` directory, sorted by num_liked?

 Produce a single **list of Tweets** of length 20 containing the first 20 tweets sorted in **descending order by num_liked**.
+Recall that you learnt how to sort various nested data structures in "Function References" and "Iterators and comprehensions" lectures.

 The first 5 tweets of the expected output are: